Joewus12345/openai-support-agent-demo/README.md

 - What is the return policy?
 - How do I return a product?
 - How can I cancel an order?
+- What does your company do?
+- Do you sell sensors?

 When an answer is generated, it will be displayed as a suggested response for the customer support representative.
 In the agent view, you can edit the message or send it as is.
+You can toggle **Auto reply** in the agent view to automatically send the suggested response.

 You can also click on the "Relevant articles" to see the corresponding articles in the knowledge base or FAQ.